MicrosoftLearning/dp-420-cosmos-db-dev/instructions/24-query-optimization.md

 Now, you will need to create a composite index if you sort your items using multiple properties.
 In this task, you will create a composite index to sort items by their categoryName, and then their actual name.

+1. In the **Data Explorer**, expand the **cosmicworks** database node, select the **products** container node, and then select **New SQL Query**.

+1. Delete the contents of the editor area.

+1. Create a new SQL query that will order the results by the **categoryName** in descending order first, and then by the **price** in ascending order:

+    ```
+    SELECT
+        p.name,
+        p.categoryName,
+        p.price
+    FROM
+        products p
+    ORDER BY
+        p.categoryName DESC,
+        p.price ASC
+    ```

+1. Select **Execute Query**.

+1. Observe the results and stats of the query.
+The request unit charge should be pretty high since we do not have a composite index for the multiple order-by expressions.

 1. In the **Data Explorer**, expand the **cosmicworks** database node, expand the **products** container node, and then select **Settings**.

 1. In the **Settings** tab, navigate to the **Indexing Policy** section.